How to Save Your Own Marigold Seeds for Easy growing Flowers Next Year

 How long do marigold seeds last if saved for next year

-Marigold seeds can usually last a long time if stored properly in a cool, dry place away from moisture.
+Marigold seeds can usually stay viable for a long time if they are kept in a cool, dark, and dry environment.

-The best time to plant marigold seeds is typically the following year’s growing season.
+The best time to plant your saved seeds is typically during the very next year’s growing season.

 By allowing marigold flowers to fully dry, carefully collecting the seeds, and storing them properly, you can ensure strong germination in the following season.